 Who can stay in shelter?

-Our shelter is open to any women (and their children) who are experiencing domestic violence.
-There are also some situations involving women and children experiencing homelessness
+Our shelter is open to those who are experiencing domestic violence.

 How long can they stay in shelter?